camunda/camunda-docs/docs/components/zeebe/deployment-guide/getting-started/deploy-a-process.md

 title: "Deploy a process"
 ---

-_In this section, we're going to start up the Zeebe broker as well as Camunda Operate, a tool that gives you visibility into deployed processes and running process instances and contains tooling for fixing problems in those process instances._
+_In this section, we'll start up the Zeebe broker - the underlying worklfow execution engine - and Operate - a tool that gives you visibility into deployed processes and running process instances, and contains tooling for fixing problems in those process instances._

 _We offer Operate free of charge for unrestricted **non-production** use because we think it's a great tool for getting familiar with Zeebe and building initial proofs-of-concept.
 And at this time, Operate is available for non-production use only.
 In the future, we'll offer an Operate enterprise license that allows for production use, too._